hanabi/hanabi.github.io/docs/variant-specific/dark-prism.md

 - There are two exceptions to this:
   - if the color clue also touched another critical card that is visible in the trash (e.g. not a 5 and not dark prism)
   - if the color matches a suit that is already completely played or accounted for
-- Additionally, *Loaded Play Clues* are always "turned on" for number saves on dark prism 3 and dark prism 4 specifically.
+- Additionally, *Always Loaded Principle* applies to saves with rank clue 3 and 4.